Affine space: Axioms

 As well as affine planes over fields (or division rings), there are also many non-Desarguesian planes satisfying these axioms.
 Cameron (1991) gives axioms for higher-dimensional affine spaces.

-Purely axiomatic affine geometry is more general than affine spaces and is treated in a separate article.
+Purely axiomatic affine geometry is more general than affine spaces and is treated in the article Affine geometry.

 Relation to projective spaces

 Affine spaces are contained in projective spaces.
 For example, an affine plane can be obtained from any projective plane by removing one line and all the points on it, and conversely any affine plane can be used to construct a projective plane as a closure by adding a line at infinity whose points correspond to equivalence classes of parallel lines.
 Similar constructions hold in higher dimensions.

 Further, transformations of projective space that preserve affine space (equivalently, that leave the hyperplane at infinity invariant as a set) yield transformations of affine space.
 Conversely, any affine linear transformation extends uniquely to a projective linear transformation, so the affine group is a subgroup of the projective group.
 For instance, Möbius transformations (transformations of the complex projective line, or Riemann sphere) are affine (transformations of the complex plane) if and only if they fix the point at infinity.